ibm-cloud-docs/EventStreams/eventstreams157.md

 {: #service_instances}

-A key difference between the Dedicated and Enterprise plans is that Dedicated supports multiple instances of the {{site.data.keyword.messagehub}} service being provisioned.
+A key difference between the Dedicated and Enterprise plans is that Dedicated supports provisioning of multiple instances of the {{site.data.keyword.messagehub}} service.
 That is, the users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated 4 Kafka node {{site.data.keyword.messagehub}} cluster.
-To the users it looks like they have their own instance of Event Streams.
+To the users it looks like they have their own instance of {{site.data.keyword.messagehub}}.

-When moving off a Dedicated {{site.data.keyword.messagehub}} cluster, users have two options.
+When moving off a Dedicated {{site.data.keyword.messagehub}} cluster, you have two options.

-1. Provision {{site.data.keyword.messagehub}} instances on the Public Multi tenant standard plan (See Standard Plan link) or, if hosting an instance on a Public Multi-tenant plan is not an option then
+1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant Standard plan (See Standard Plan link)
-2. Create their {{site.data.keyword.messagehub}} resources on an Enterprise plan.
-The discussion below illustrates this option.
+2. Or, if hosting an instance on a Public multi-tenant plan is not an option,  create their {{site.data.keyword.messagehub}} resources on an Enterprise plan.
+The following discussion illustrates this option.

-The {{site.data.keyword.messagehub}} Enterprise plan would be provisioned by the Admin in the account, or at least a user with sufficient permissions to provision such an Instance.
-The "Admin" would then grant access rights to users to create topics and partitions on that Enterprise Instance.
+The {{site.data.keyword.messagehub}} Enterprise plan would be provisioned by the Admin in the account, or at least a user with sufficient permissions to provision such an instance.
+The "Admin" then grants access rights to users to create topics and partitions on that Enterprise instance.

-If one is migrating multiple users from Dedicated {{site.data.keyword.messagehub}} cluster, each of whom had provisoned their own {{site.data.keyword.messagehub}} Instances on that Dedicated cluster, then one needs to take into account that resources like Topics should be prefixed with a namespace denominator that differentiates between users.
+If you are migrating multiple users from Dedicated {{site.data.keyword.messagehub}} cluster, each of whom had provisioned their own {{site.data.keyword.messagehub}} instances on that Dedicated cluster, take into account that resources like topics should be prefixed with a namespace denominator that differentiates between users.
 .
 For example:
-- On Dedicated Event Streams, there might be two different business lines, each with their own instance and within their instance each had created a Topic called "Test"
+- On Dedicated Event Streams, there might be two different business lines, each with their own instance and within their instance each had created a Topic called `Test`.
-- if Business line 1 then migrated to a new Enterprise instance and just created a Topic called "Test" on the new Enterprise instance, then that would stop the other business line migrating their topic called "Test".
+- If Business line 1 then migrated to a new Enterprise instance and just created a Topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
-- It is therefore recommended that the new topics are prefixed with a business line label when created on Enterprise, IE BU1_Test and BU2_Test.
+- It is therefore recommended that the new topics are prefixed with a business line label when created on Enterprise, for example `BU1_Test` and `BU2_Test`.
-- Similar rules apply for Consumer Group names.
-If instance provisioned by Dept1 on Dedicated has consumer group “group1” then on Enterprise the consumer group should be called “Dept1_group1”
+- Similar rules apply for consumer group names.
+If an instance provisioned by Dept1 on Dedicated has a consumer group called `group1`then on Enterprise the consumer group should be called `Dept1_group1`.

 Service instances are now provisioned as {{site.data.keyword.cloud_notm}} Services rather than as Cloud Foundry Services.
 This enables the service to support the latest {{site.data.keyword.cloud_notm}} standards and capabilities, including multi-zone deployments and granular access controls, but has implications for how the service is used.
 In particular, consider the following aspects: